 RUB: Pork ribs have a naturally juicy, mild flavor that can be enhanced with any variety of herbs and seasonings.
 Homemade dry rubs allow you to adjust the ingredients (sweeter/saltier/spicier).
 Try this DIY blackened seasoning mix, or this tasty adobo seasoning, and don’t forget some good old-fashioned spicy fajita seasoning that works on everything!

-SAUCE: This recipe stands alone just using the rub, but bbq sauce helps seal in the seasonings and makes oven-baked ribs finger-licking good!
-Choose your fave store brand or DIY this easy homemade bbq sauce.
+SAUCE: This recipe stands alone just using the rub, but BBQ sauce helps seal in the seasonings and makes oven-baked ribs finger-licking good!
+Choose your favorite store brand or DIY this easy homemade BBQ sauce.

 Rib Preparation Tips

 Removing the membrane from a rack of ribs is an important step.
 The meat is exposed to the dry rub infused into the meat.

 To Remove The Membrane: On the underside where the bones are, slide a knife under one end and gently lift the membrane.
 Continue to lift the membrane away from the bone until it can be removed.
 It’s okay if the membrane breaks.

 PRO TIP: Use a clean paper towel to hold onto the membrane since it can be quite slippery.